scireum/sirius-kernel/README.md

 # sirius-kernel

-Provides common core classes and the microkernel powering all Sirius applications
+Provides common core classes and the microkernel powering all Sirius applications.

+This is a module of the Sirius OpenSource project by scireum GmbH.
+For further information visit the project website: [sirius-lib.net](http://sirius-lib.net)

 If you have questions or are just curious, please feel welcome to join the chat room:
 [![Join the chat at https://gitter.im/scireum/sirius-kernel](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scireum/OpenSource?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)